khasm-lang/khasmc/README.md

 ## Goals:

-- Builtin memoization to allow for writing fast code without needing complex hand optimisation
 - Builtin proofing of typeclasses to allow for a seamlessly correct experience
 - A large standard library, to allow for easy usage
-- Uniqueness types, to correctly model IO and similar in the lazy context of khasm.
+- Linear types for resources
+- Uniqueness types for concurrent/multithreaded programming
 - The full power of the ML module and System-F type systems

 ## TODOs